Don Lane (politician): Fitzgerald Inquiry

-Fitzgerald Inquiry - initial hearings

-Fitzgerald began his formal hearings on 27 July 1987, and a month later the first bombshells were dropped as Sgt Harry Burgess—accused of accepting $221,000 in bribes since 1981—implicated senior officers Jack Herbert, Noel Dwyer, Graeme Parker and Chief Commissioner Terry Lewis in complex graft schemes.
-Other allegations quickly followed, and on 21 September Police Minister Gunn ordered Lewis — knighted in 1986 at Bjelke-Petersen's behest and now accused of having taken $663,000 in bribes—to stand down.
+Fitzgerald began his formal hearings on 27 July 1987, and a month later the first bombshells were dropped as Sgt Harry Burgess—accused of accepting $221,000 in bribes since 1981—implicated senior officers Jack Herbert, Noel Dwyer, Graeme Parker and Commissioner Terry Lewis in complex graft schemes.
+Other allegations quickly followed, and on 21 September Gunn ordered Lewis—knighted in 1986 at Bjelke-Petersen's behestand now accused of having taken $663,000 in bribes—to stand down.